Yes, Hanukkah is considered a minor Jewish holiday

 - Rabbi Michael Wolk, senior rabbi at Temple Israel in Charlotte, North Carolina

-- Rachel Serkin, director of education at the Museum of Eldridge Street in New York City
+- Rachel Serkin, director of education at the Museum at Eldridge Street in New York City

 THE ANSWER